 Days After the Accident

+- Contacting an experienced accident attorney.
 If you are able, call your personal injury lawyer immediately.
-Document all the details you remember about the accident, including injuries, dates and times.
+Document all the details you remember about the accident, including injuries, dates, and times.
 Your memory of the event is sharpest immediately following the accident.

 Weeks After the Accident